openpreserve/ViPER/README.md

 Account login should be automatic.
 Regardless the account name is `viper` with a blank password.

+The `viper` account can administer the machine, so you can install your own tools and packages. `sudo` asks for a password; press Enter, as the account has none.

 There is no remote access account.
 SSH is installed but disabled, and the image ships with no SSH host keys, so enabling it generates a set unique to your installation.

 To see exactly which tool versions your image contains, look at `/usr/local/share/viper/manifest.json` on the machine.